 Now, the simple thing to do is to submit a price and then hope that Firm A both gets the job, and chooses you to do the steelwork.
 But if that’s all you’re doing, you’re missing a trick.
 Firm A will be one of three or four companies tendering.
 Each of those will be getting prices from four or five steel companies.
 If you only give one price to one builder on that project, you’ve only got a one in twenty chance of actually getting the work.
 Those are bad odds, considering all the work that goes into pricing up the quote on something as big as a school.

 Here’s where it gets complicated, but rewarding.
-It’s also where Builder’s Conference comes in.
-What we do is use their database to hunt for other builders that are tendering for the same job, in this case that school in Ascot.
-I was able to come up with two more names in five minutes – Firms B and C. I spoke to the estimators in both of those companies, and both of them were happy to receive our price.
+In the case of that school in Ascot I was able to come up with two more names – Firms B and C. I spoke to the estimators in both of those companies, and both of them were happy to receive our price.

 There’s still more.
 Don’t be content with sitting back and waiting for a yes or no. When all the prices go back and the contract is awarded, follow up the job with the architect or surveyor and see who won it.
 If A, B or C won it, then they’ve already got your price.
 If Firm D or E wins it, and you didn’t know about them, then get in touch quickly and copy your price across.